 Usability engineering according to IEC 62366-1

-Usability engineering is an integral part of medical device development.
-It is important to understand how users may interact with a device, to avoid safety issues and to ensure its proper functioning.
+Usability is an integral part of medical device development.
+Thus, it is important to understand how users may interact with a device, in order to ensure proper function and avoid safety issues.

-To reduce the risk of use errors, both Medical Device Regulation (MDR) and In Vitro Diagnostic Medical Device Regulation (IVDR) require that devices are designed with respect to the intended use environment and the characteristics of the intended users.
-The IEC 62366-1:2015 +AMD1:2020 standard describes the various activities that should be implemented in a usability engineering process to fulfill the requirements of the MDR/IVDR.
+To reduce the risk of use errors, the Medical Device Regulation (MDR) requires that medical devices be designed with specific focus on the characteristics of the intended users.
+The IEC 62366-1 standard describes the various activities that should be implemented in a usability engineering process to fulfill the requirements of the MDR.

 - Usability – terminology and definitions

 - The usability engineering process – step by step

 Course material, verbal presentation and discussions will be in English.

 Please register no later than Monday 16 May 2022